Curriculum Overview

 Creative Arts

-All programs offer unique opportunities for young adults with learning differences to express themselves artistically and develop their unique interests and talents.
+All CIP programs offer unique opportunities for young adults with learning differences to express themselves artistically and develop their unique interests and talents within the creative arts.

 autism transition program | Advising